mjourdan/nitrokey-documentation/source/components/nitrokeys/hsm/getting-started-pkiaas.rst

-Getting started with PKI-as-a-Service
+Getting Started With PKI-as-a-Service
 =====================================

-This guide describes how to set up a PKI made of :
+This guide describes how to set up a PKI made of:

 * An offline root CA, used only to sign intermediate CAs and revocation list.
 It is kept secure on a HSM.